Leonid Shkolnick

 Shkolnick received the first rank of a civil servant in 2003 and the Order of Prince Yaroslav the Wise, fifth degree in 2004.

 Early years

-Shkolnick was born in 1945 in Dnipropetrovsk in what was then the Soviet Union.
+Shkolnick was born in 1945 in Dnipropetrovsk in what was then the Soviet Union (now Dnipro, Ukraine).
 In 1963, he graduated from Dnipropetrovsk Industrial Technical School as a metallurgist technician.
 Between 1963 and 1964, he worked as a mill operator of the slitting lines shop at the Petrovskyi Metallurgical Plant in Dnipropetrovsk.
 Semenovich became an engineering technician later at the same plant.